ottipc/petitcode/content/pages/web-agency/index.ae.md

 If you are thinking about developing a web solution or updating an existing one, we recommend a workshop first of all.
 After the first research and an intensive exchange with you, we can rationally work out which is the most suitable approach for the project.

-In a petitcode workshop, our senior freelancers will assess all development stages, define priorities and conceive a project timeline.
+In a <Link humanId = "article-2"> petitcode workshop</Link>, our senior freelancers will assess all development stages, define priorities and conceive a project timeline.
 At the end, you will receive a complete report of all items to consider, an accurate estimate of each task, subtask and the estimated total budget.

 </ColumnContent>
 <ColumnImage reverse file="med-badr-chemmaoui-630239-unsplash.jpg" alt="our decentralised web agency structure will help you connect to top quality freelancers">